GearSL/spotware_test_task/solution.md

 ## Business Value

 Currently, brokers have no convenient way to define holidays for trading symbols.
-They must manually adjust the symbol's trading schedule before and after a holiday, leading to inefficiencies and potential errors.
+They must manually specify the symbols intervals before and after a holiday, leading to inefficiencies and potential errors.
 Implementing a dedicated holiday scheduling feature will:
-- Reduce manual intervention;
+- Reduce manual intervention in symbols intervals;
 - Prevent trading on designated holidays;
 - Ensure consistency and accuracy in trading schedules;
-- Improve broker experience and operational efficiency;
+- Improve broker operational efficiency;

 ## Description